the-old-goose/FinalYearProject/README.md

 5. The system should work as intended, a username and password is provided hardcoded into the login screen

 NOTE: Registering an account may fail if smtp port 475 is blocked, similarly the verification email may end up in your spam box.
-If this is the case and you intend to keep using the application then navigate to the users table and set the confirmed bit from 0 to 1 and then log in as usual.
+If this is the case and you intend to keep using the application, navigate to the users table and set the confirmed bit from 0 to 1 and then log in as usual.